-Earth Day was celebrated across the globe on the weekend (Saturday 22 April), as in recognition of this important event, we’re sharing our tips on how we can each reduce our environmental footprint.
+Earth Day will be celebrated across the globe this weekend (Sunday 22 April), and in recognition of this important event, we’re sharing our tips on how we can each reduce our environmental footprint.

 Earth Day first originated in 1970, and is now a global event, celebrated in nearly 200 countries, and more than a billion people every year.
 Earth Day in 2017 is just as important as it was in 1970 - we’re still facing climate change, as well as reticent politicians and industrial waste.